by Sherri Kuhn

 Are there any drawbacks?

 Don’t just jump into paying off your mortgage loan without some serious consideration into your specific financial situation.
+Take a look at the details from Dustin Dimisa and see if they can help, speak to an advisor if you can.
 “The drawbacks to paying off a loan early would include losing the mortgage interest tax deduction,” shares Meitner.
 “Another drawback would be the inability to use the money the homeowner has used to pay off the loan to invest elsewhere, at a potentially more lucrative interest rate than the homeowner is saving on interest,” she shares.
 “If you may need cash to pay for kids to go to college or start a business, you might be very glad you have a mortgage and savings,” adds Grabel.

 There may also be prepayment fees assessed by your mortgage lender, which may possibly outweigh the benefit.
 Meitner shares another reason why prepaying may not be the best choice.
 “For credit purposes, having a mortgage payment every month builds a better credit profile, especially for someone who does not have a lot of other creditors, making it easier to borrow money in the future,” she says.
-Along those lines, by giving up your mortgage, you may give up some of the cheapest money you will ever borrow — for good.
+Along those lines, by giving up your mortgage, you may give up some of the cheapest money you will ever borrow – for good.
+Although if you are in a position where you need money, you could always consider a flexible title loan from a financial service like The Net Lender to keep your money situation afloat.
 “Once you pay back a mortgage, it may be impossible or expensive to borrow it again,” says Grabel.
 “I have seen borrowers pay off a mortgage only to call a year or two later saying they need cash.
-At that point they may no longer be qualified to borrow, and the interest is unlikely to qualify as deductible interest (per IRS Pub 936 — consult your accountant),” he adds.
+At that point they may no longer be qualified to borrow, and the interest is unlikely to qualify as deductible interest (per IRS Pub 936 – consult your accountant),” he adds.

 How do you decide?